I find myself struggling with uncertainty about the Davis Daily and my ability to be a successful content creator.

-It’s been 4 months, 32 posts, and roughly 29,000 words since relaunching the blog; and the results are nowhere near satisfactory.
+It’s been 6 months, 36 posts, and more than 30,000 words since relaunching the blog; and the results are nowhere near satisfactory.
 Traffic to the site is abysmal – very few click, comment, or read – my bounce rate is way above average and time-on-site is basically the blink of an eye.

 The accompanying social posts for each article get very little engagement, too.
 I know those are vanity metrics, but still…

 It’s disheartening to spend a few hours on each article only to have one or two readers.
 Don’t get me wrong, I am incredibly grateful for those that do read (you know who you are), but I’m starting to think my time could be spent on something more productive.

 The same holds true for my newsletter, the Diary of Davis.
 I don’t have many subscribers, the open rate isn’t great, and the click-through rate is even worse.
 Admittedly, I’m not following best practices to boost subscriptions – I don’t really have the time to do so.

 As for Your Daily Dose of D, well, I know it’s just for fun and still in its infancy, but barely anyone has subscribed to the channel and viewership sucks.

 This is doubt speaking, of course, and it sounds like a lot of pissing and moaning if you ask me.

 So let’s get to impatience.
 Building an audience and gaining momentum doesn’t happen overnight.